Current Employer: Softcat plc

 What is the most difficult thing which you have faced in your career?

-Leaving a career behind in order to come to Plymouth University, returning to education after seven years, was a difficult decision as it meant putting the brakes on what I had achieved.
+Leaving a career behind in order to come to the University of Plymouth, returning to education after seven years, was a difficult decision as it meant putting the brakes on what I had achieved.
 It was a tough move that carried risk, but four years on there has been a very high reward.

 What is the best, most exciting or fun thing that you have done in your career?